sagemath/trac_to_gh/Issue 4206.md

 # Issue 4206: convert RDF and CDF vectors to use numpy

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4206

 Original creator: jason